uc-cdis/cloud-automation/kube/services/jobs/README.md

 # TL;DR

+K8s jobs to do various things

+## useryaml-cronjob

-A k8s job that periodically syncs a user.yaml file from S3 into a k8s configmap, and also updates the fence user-access database.
+Periodically syncs a user.yaml file from a specified S3 buket into the k8s `fence` configmap, and update fence's user-access database.

+## useryaml-job

+Sync the `user.yaml` from the k8s `fence` configmap into fence's database.

 ## Setup